Sweetly fragrant Persian cyclamen, Cyclamen persicum, is one of 23 species of Cyclamen in the Primulaceae, or primrose family.

 Hybrid Varieties to Select

 There are many different C. persicum hybrids on the market.
-Per the Cyclamen Society, there are five flower sizes:
+There are five recognized flower sizes:

 Heights range from about three to 14 inches, so read descriptions closely when making your selections.